aya49/202105_sfu_cmpt_127/labs/05/README.md

 Notice from those manual pages that functions `snprintf()` and `sscanf()` can also print and scan from C strings. (`sprintf()` exists, but the lack of array length checking means this is not safe or secure to use.
 Always use `snprintf()`).

-You will extend the functionality of your integer array from the previous lab, practice 01-05, to support saving and loading arrays from the filesystem in JSON.
+You will extend the functionality of your integer array from the previous lab, practice 01-05, to support saving arrays to the filesystem in JSON.

 **REQUIREMENT**:
-- you will create a C source file called `p2intarr.c` containing implementations of the two functions declared in `p2intarr.h`.
+- you will create a C source file called `p2intarr.c` containing implementations of the declared in `p2intarr.h`.
-- you will create your own `p2.c` to test your functions.
+- you will create your own `p2.c` to test your function.
+- you do NOT need to implement the function for reading your JSON files --- you will need to first learn lab 06 and how `fseek()` works before you can understand the solution to this.
+This function is implemented and tested in teh solution for completeness purpose only.

 Your code may call any other functions declared in "p2intarr.h" and implemented as part of the previous lab, practice 01-05 by copying these files over and changing their names to `p2intarr.c` and `p2intarr.h` and importing them, if you haven't already for practice 01 (DON'T re-implement these).